RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-The reaction to the video was really strong from players.
-It was effective for several reasons:
+Player reaction to the video was really strong.
+I think it was effective for several reasons:

 - **Mockumentary format** - This really aided immersion.
 Friends thought I might have deepfaked it, or that I'd actually interviewed people like Jordan Peterson!
 - **Timely narrative** - People are especially curious about the future right now with the pandemic, which helps immersion into potential futures.